aryanrajtrangham/Courses_from_priyanshu/Docker.md

 - Each layer reperesent an instruction in the image's Dockerfile.
 - The major difference between a container and an image is the top writable layer.
 - All writes to the container that add new or modify existing data are stored in this writable layer.
+- docker container history {name} is used to get layers of the image.

 ## Docker Images